CDDEP-DC/GREASYPOP-CO/README.md

 #### exports appear in folder "pop_export"
 #### network is exported as a sparse matrix in Matrix Market native exchange format https://math.nist.gov/MatrixMarket/formats.html#MMformat

+Note this is not a complete contact network for a population; it only describes contacts *within* households, group quarters, schools, and workplaces.
+You will probably need to generate other types of contacts depending on what you're using this for.